 Dr. George E. Hedrick III died at home on the 15th of April 2020.
-He died one week before his 77th Birthday.
-Due to the current world events, a service of remembrance will be scheduled at a later date.
-Strode Funeral Home will be handling the arrangements for the service.
+He died one week before his 77th birthday.
+Funeral services will begin at 10:30 a.m.
+Saturday, June 20, 2020 at the Stillwater First Christian Church under the direction of Strode Funeral Home and Cremation.

 To send flowers to the family or plant a tree in memory of George Elwood Hedrick III, please visit our Heartfelt Sympathies Store.